 The spouses of each of nominee equity holders signed Spousal Consent Letters to consent that the equity interests in Beijing Niudian held by and registered in the name of the respective nominee equity holders will be disposed of pursuant to the VIE Agreements.
 These spouses agreed not to assert any rights over the equity interest in Beijing Niudian held by their spouses.
-In addition, in the event that the spouses obtain any equity interests in Beijing Niudian held by their spouses for any reason, they agreed to be bound by the VIE Agreements.
+In addition, in the event that the spouses obtain any equity interests in Beijing Niudian held by the VIE Agreements.